 Go on.
 Or goon if you’re a cheap wine buff.

-actually a teenaged ninja of spikey yellow ’do, with a big problem.
+actually a teenaged ninja of spiky yellow ’do, with a big problem.

 You see, he has a massive nine-tailed demon thingy squished inside

-him in a feat of space-saving that the makers of those vacuum bags
+him in a feat of space-saving that would have the makers of those vacuum bags

-for clothing would be in sheer awe of.
+for clothing gaping in awe.
 He’s the titular star of a

 huge manga/anime sensation, and this here instalment involves the